 While this area was zoned for low density housing in 1969, and the 2016 Comprehensive Plan encourages lower density in this particular area, the proposed 7.8 du/ac density is consistent with the recommended range of approximately 8 du/ac envisioned on the plan.
 Adjacent land uses include established neighborhoods, to the north, west and south, with density ranging from 2.6 units per acre to 8.7 units per acre, and a place of worship to the east.
 The intent of the proposed R-5 zoning district is to serve as a transition between mixed-use or commercial development and low to moderate density residential development.
-As a result,
+As a result, project provides for the types of uses and density recommended in the General Residential place type and the proposal will provide a transition between a place of worship and the existing low and moderate density housing.
+I also find APPROVAL of the rezoning request is reasonable and in the public interest because the proposal supports the County's goals of providing for a range of housing types and opportunities for households of different sizes and income levels.

-Staff recommends approval of this application and suggests the following motion:
+Staff recommends approval of this application and suggests the following motion and condition: